frankwillard/NBA-Web-Scraper-And-ANN/Data Dictionary.md

 Data collected from Basketball Reference, many variables are thus described based on [Basketball Reference Glossary](https://www.basketball-reference.com/about/glossary.html)

-The data was scraped 2/18/22 by us, and was input into Basketball Reference.
+The initial data was scraped 3/18/22 by me, and was input into Basketball Reference.
 Basketball Reference is partnered with SportRadar (the official statistics provider of the NBA), in providing the official NBA data for current-season data$^1$.
-It is well known for being thorough and accurate,
+It is well known for being thorough and accurate.

+The 2022 data was scraped 5/03/22 (after the regular season ended but before the playoffs ended).

 ## Data Dictionary